aw-reed/school/README.md

-this repository is full of all my labs for different courses during my time at UC Merced, i graduate spring 2025!
+this repository is full of all my labs for different courses during my time in university

-CSE015 - Discrete Mathematics (Python)
+Discrete Mathematics (Python)

 Lab 1 (3 Parts)
 * Modified Hello World